Podcast “Biochar for soil quality and farming sustainability in Brazil”

 Listen to the podcast on the links below.

 Biochar amendment improves degraded pasturelands in Brazil: environmental and cost-benefit analysis

 Biochar can be used to recover degraded soils, according to study

 Experiments with biochar begin in Casimiro de Abreu/RJ

 PUC-Rio organises seminar about biochar

 Pastures enriched with biochar can grow up to 41% more

-IIS and partners publish the article ” Willingness to Adopt Biochar in Agriculture: The Producer’s Perspective ” in the journal Sustainability
+Sustainability: Willingness to Adopt Biochar in Agriculture: The Producer’s Perspective

 The biochar’s potential to improve soil properties